Pigeon India Receives Prestigious Economic Times Award for Best organization for Customer Experience 2024 - www.lokmattimes.com

 Pigeon India Receives Prestigious Economic Times Award for Best organization for Customer Experience 2024

-PNN New Delhi [India], July 3: Pigeon India renowned as Japan's No. 1 brand for baby care products, proudly ...
+New Delhi (India), July 3: Pigeon India renowned as Japan’s No. 1 brand for baby care products, proudly announces ...

 As Japan’s leading brand in baby care products, Pigeon India has brought its legacy of quality, safety, and innovation to Indian families since its inception.
 This award from the Economic Times underscores the company’s dedication to maintaining the highest standards of customer service amidst its rapid growth and expansion across the country.